 Bites to domestic animals, such as service animals or livestock, may also be grounds for a lawsuit in Kansas or Missouri.
 Missouri has a criminal penalty for dog owners in possession of “dangerous dogs,” or those that have bitten people in the past.
 Kansas has no such statewide law, but some local ordinances make it a crime to keep a “vicious” dog.
 The law bans certain breeds of dogs in parts of both states.
 For example, Kansas City, Missouri has a statute in place that makes sterilization of pit bulls mandatory.
 If the dog that attacked you is on your city’s ban list, the owner may be guilty of negligence per se, or assumed negligence for breaking the law.

-While most a dog’s temperament can depend on their breed and upbringing, even some well-adjusted, normally calm dogs can have aggressive reactions to a variety of stimuli.
+While most of a dog’s temperament can depend on their breed and upbringing, even some well-adjusted, normally calm dogs can have aggressive reactions to a variety of stimuli.
 A few of the most common reasons for a dog to bite or attack include:

 Dog attacks can cause a variety of injuries besides bites, including:

 If you have experienced a dog bite, it’s important to act quickly.
 Get away from the dog and to a safe place.
-Wash the bite thouroughly with antibacterial soap and warm water.
+Wash the bite thoroughly with antibacterial soap and warm water.
 If the skin has been broken, seek immediate medical attention.

 Owning a dog is a big responsibility and many owners do not realize how much they are truly responsible for.
 Whether your pet is confined in your yard or running loose in a park, you are responsible for what your dog does even if you are not present.
 In some cases, dog owners will not be held responsible for the dog in these specific circumstances: